How Are My Rights Protected By The Law?

 Dispute resolution mechanisms, such as labor courts or tribunals, exist to handle conflicts between employers and employees.
 These forums provide a means for addressing grievances and seeking redress when employment rights have been violated.
 Depending on the jurisdiction, individuals may be able to file complaints, seek mediation or arbitration, or pursue legal action to resolve employment disputes.

-See also How Do International Laws Protect Human Rights?
+See also How Do I Understand And Claim My Constitutional Rights?

 By establishing robust legal frameworks, promoting awareness of employment rights, and providing avenues for redress, individuals can ensure their rights are protected and enforced in the workplace.